Germans who have influenced the US

-Albert Einstein, Nobel prize winner, born in Ulm in the southwest of the German Empire on 14 March 1879, and even as a child showed an intense curiosity and understanding of science.
+Albert Einstein, Nobel prize winner, born in Ulm in the southwest of the German Empire on 14 March 1879, showed an intense curiosity and understanding of science even as a child.

 However Albert Einstein is known not only as a scientist but also a Philosopher-Physicist.
 His influence on twentieth-century philosophy of science is comparable to his influence on twentieth-century physics, and his quotations are world renowned and relevant to life in general.

-Wernher von Braun was born in Wirsitz, then part of Prussian now in Poland, on March 23, 1912 and was one of the most important rocket developers and leading supporters of space exploration between the 1930s and the 1970s.
+Wernher von Braun was born in Wirsitz, then part of Prussian now Poland, on March 23, 1912 and was one of the most important rocket developers and leading supporters of space exploration between the 1930's and the 1970's.
 At 17 he became involved with the German rocket society, Verein fur Raumschiffarht, and was 20 when he began to work for the German army developing ballistic missiles, receiving a Doctorate in physics on July 27, 1934.

-Rocket technology developed for Nazi Germany during World War II, and the V-2 ballistic missile it produced, were the model used in the space exploration programs of the USA and Russia.
+Rocket technology developed for use by Nazi Germany during World War II, and the V-2 ballistic missile it produced, were the model used in the space exploration programs of the USA and Russia.

 Newly established NASA had the rocket center transferred to under its control, and the giant Saturn V rockets, the launch vehicle which sent Americans to the moon, were developed there, with Wernher von Braun as chief architect.

-Charles Monroe Schulz father, Carl Schulz, emigrated from Germany to Minneapolis, Minnesota, and it was there his only child was born on November 26, 1922.
+Charles Monroe Schulz father, Carl Schulz, emigrated from Germany to Minneapolis, Minnesota, ans there his only child was born on November 26, 1922.

 A humor that could be observational, ironic, sarcastic, nostalgic, silly, bittersweet, and with a large dose of suspended reality, it was honored in many ways over the years.